 Because of its super-low stretch and memory, the Sunline Sniper FC is best suited for finesse spin fishing on lighter gear.

 Together with a lower pound test braided mainline, you’ve got yourself the perfect combo for bass with softbaits, jigs, and smaller crankbaits.
-The direct connection you’ll get and the truly amazing sensitivity are hard to beat.
+The direct connection you’ll get, and the truly amazing sensitivity is hard to beat.

 No matter how careful the bass are, you won’t miss any of those subtle bites and tugs!
 And thanks to the low stretch, finding underwater features and bottom contours while spin fishing won’t be a problem at all!

 And thanks to this leader’s impressive abrasion resistance, you can even fish snaggy areas without having to fear a line break (given that you use the 20lb test, of course).